Dave Hill (guitarist)

 David John Hill (born 4 April 1946) is an English rock musician.
 He is the lead guitarist, a backing vocalist and the sole continuous member in the English band Slade.
-Hill is known for his flamboyant stage clothes and hairstyle.
+During the 1970s, Hill was known for his flamboyant stage clothes and hairstyle.

 Early life

 Born in Flete House, Holbeton, Devon, the son of a mechanic, he moved with his parents to Penn, Wolverhampton, when he was a year old.
 He attended the city's Springdale Junior School and Highfields Secondary school.
 He bought his first guitar from a mail-order catalogue and received some guitar lessons from a science teacher at his school.
 He then formed a band called The Young Ones with some school friends.
 He worked in an office for Tarmac Limited for over two years after leaving school.